s-rostami/jenkins-pipeline-AWS-nodeserver/README.md

  - Takeing the user ID and password for the jenkins: the user ID is shown on the "Usage instruction" and for the password can be found on the EC2 system log which can be find under instance, monitor and trubleshooting and get system logs.
  - Login into the jenkins by opening new tab and using the public IP of the ec2 and the loging information.
  - Install cloudformation plugins for the jenkins
+ - Create a new free style job
+ - define the github repository which contains the cloudformation template file
+ - under the build enviroment section, aws cloudformation stack creation selected and the name of the template was defined.
+ - jenkins calls the cloudformation api using access key and the secret key.
+So to minimize the security risk, new IAM user was created which has only access to cloudformation and S3 bucket.